hashicorp/design-system/website/docs/patterns/disabled-patterns/partials/guidelines/guidelines.md

 ## Conditional availability

-When other steps must be taken to enable a feature or function, provide context in place of that feature so users can enable this feature.
+When other steps must be taken to enable a feature or function, provide context in place of that feature so users can enable it.

 !!!
 Dont